Sappling-Chores/Arcade-Range-Finder/README.md

 Note: I have not inlcuded breadboard in the cad because it was not part of the final product.
 But I really need one.
-## NOTE : I dont know why I named it Esp32 Arcade range finder in blueprint.
+## NOTE : I dont know why I named it ''sp32 Arcade range finder'' in blueprint.
 That was a mistake.
 I will rename it I hope that doesnt cause the problem.

 thanks to :
   Blueprint and Hackclub!